ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 ## Known limitations (Web)

 - Streaming for select queries works, but it is disabled for inserts (on the type level as well).
-- KeepAlive is disabled and not configurable yet.
 - Request compression is disabled and configuration is ignored.
 Response compression works.
 - No logging support yet.